-We have evolved in many ways, still first in line in our decision-making process is our Vagus Nerve.
+We have evolved in many ways, still first in line in our decision-making process is our Vagus Nerve partnering with our lizard brain the Amygdala.
 It is connected to the brain stem and travels throughout the body with key connections at our ears, and eyelids.

 President Vagus Nerve vs Vice President Thinking Brain

 Think of the Vagus Nerve as the president and the thinking brain as the vice president.
 As long as operations are running smoothly the thinking brain can be smart, creative, funny, connected joyful and organized.
 But, as soon as there is suspicion of life-threatening hazards the Vagus Nerve takes over command.
-It locks up the Vice President (thinking brain) and in less than a split second performs life-preserving behaviors.
-President Vagus Nerve orders blood around, and commands listening for high and low pitched sounds like screams, cries or thunder, as it prepares to fight, flight or freeze.
+It locks up the Vice President (thinking brain) and in less than a split second partners with the prehistoric part of the brain, (the amygdala) and performs life-preserving behaviors.
+President Vagus Nerve orders blood around, and commands listening for high and low pitched sounds like screams, cries or thunder, as it prepares to fight, flight or freeze and even fornicate.

 Polyvagal Theory in Action